AbuzarF/Project_3/README.md

 ### Data exploration and analysis:

 -The first line of the code gets the column names of a DataFrame 'df' and assigns them to a list variable 'lstColumns'.

 -The second line displays the list of column names using the 'display()' function.

 -The third line creates an empty DataFrame called 'dfopt'.

-The next block of code is a 'for' loop that iterates through each column in 'lstColumns'.
+-The next block of code is a 'for' loop that iterates through each column in 'lstColumns'.

-Within the loop, the 'hvplot.scatter()' function is used to create a scatter plot of the column against the 'FutureSlope' column.
+-Within the loop, the 'hvplot.scatter()' function is used to create a scatter plot of the column against the 'FutureSlope' column.

-The 'dfopt' DataFrame is then assigned with two columns - 'FutureSlope' and the current column from 'lstColumns'.
+-The 'dfopt' DataFrame is then assigned with two columns - 'FutureSlope' and the current column from 'lstColumns'.

-The correlation between these two columns is calculated using the 'corr()' method and is displayed using the 'display()' function.
+-The correlation between these two columns is calculated using the 'corr()' method and is displayed using the 'display()' function.

-The code essentially generates scatter plots and correlation values for each column in the DataFrame against the 'FutureSlope' column.
+-The code essentially generates scatter plots and correlation values for each column in the DataFrame against the 'FutureSlope' column.
 This is useful for identifying relationships between variables and identifying potential predictors of the 'FutureSlope' column.
 The code can be modified as per the requirements of the user.
 Dropped NAs, set y as the Signal, then review the value counts.

  ## Machine Learning-Support Vector Machine: